 The issues associated with Philosophy and Ethics are all around us today.
-There is no escaping the relevance of topics such as sexual ethics, the environment and business ethics.
+There is no escaping the relevance of topics such as sexual ethics, the environment and peace and conflict.
 This is an exciting, popular and interesting A Level due to its relevance to today's society, as well as being a highly regarded academic subject.